 - Horses being exported to the US will require a health certificate endorsed by a federal inspector (see export regulations below).
 Transport companies are familiar with the requirements and will assist with this process.

 - Arrange to have your new horse shipped home.
 You may wish to contact one of the horse transport companies listed below.

 The Sale Committee will provide a suitable horse insurance agent, to be present at the sale to insure your new purchase.

 Removal of Horses from Sale Grounds

-All horses must be removed from Sale Grounds by 10:00 pm, Sunday, October 8, 2017 unless arrangements have been made with the sale office.
+All horses must be removed from Sale Grounds by noon the day following the sale unless arrangements have been made with the sale office.
 To remove horses from sale barn, the transport agent must have a release form from the sale office and present it to the security gate.

 Stabling & Transport

 The sale has arranged a collector barn for buyers needing time to arrange further transport for their horse(s).
 Immediately following the sale, horses will be transported to Klondike Victory Farm, a clean, safe facility just 25 minutes from Red Deer.
 Horses will be provided with box stalls and individual pens.
 Contact Lorrie at 403-748-3070Â for more information.

 The following horse transport companies can assist you in shipping your new horse.
 This listing is provided as information only for your convenience and does not constitute an endorsement or recommendation by the CWHBA Alberta Chapter.
 Arrangements to be made by purchaser.

 |D Bar C Horse Transport